- 1 Health and Safety Management:-

 - Effective implementation and enforcement

-- To make workers aware of the hazard, method of work, use of tools & tackles, PPE before commencement of days work.
+- To make workers aware of the hazard, method of work, use of tools & tackles, PPE before the commencement of days work.

 Causes of Accidents:-